carry-xz/py-motmetrics-simplify/Readme.md

 ## py-motmetrics[simplify]

 Original py-motmetrics is not very easy to use.
-So I have a simplified package.
+So I have a simplified package. have fun!

 ### Installation